foxssake/natty/README.md

 # noray

-A fork of [Natty](https://github.com/foxssake/natty) for open-source purposes.
+A fork of [Noray](https://github.com/foxssake/noray) for open-source purposes.

 ## Motivation

-While Natty is open-source, its scope becomes quite large from v1 onwards - managing users, supporting multiple different games, different orchestration strategies, multiple sessions per user, lobbies, etc. This can make Natty an unwieldy solution for situations where you just want to get something running online, or if you don't plan on running a whole platform for some individual multiplayer games.
+While Noray is open-source, its scope becomes quite large from v1 onwards - managing users, supporting multiple different games, different orchestration strategies, multiple sessions per user, lobbies, etc. This can make Noray an unwieldy solution for situations where you just want to get something running online, or if you don't plan on running a whole platform for some individual multiplayer games.